phaze-the-dumb/Phaze-Docs/index.md

 ## Welcome to Phaze Docs

-Theres all worts on here
+Theres all sorts on here